jdjaxon/linux_cac/README.md

 # Linux CAC Configuration
 A simple walkthrough for how to consistently configure DOD CACs on Linux.
 The guide currently only covers Ubuntu and PopOS.
 I created the guide using https://militarycac.com/linux.htm and trial and error.

 ## Table of Contents
 <details>
 <summary>
-<u>Click to Expand</u>
+<b>Click to Expand</b>
 </summary>

 1. [Supported Distributions](#supported-distributions)